l-ine/ArchiveGPT/README.md

 It loads the multimodal model *InternVL2-Llama3-76B* and uses it for inference.

-A prompt can be specified.
-Using the prompt, image descriptions of example images (input folder *images*) are generated and saved into a csv (output folder *responses*, currently empty).
+A prompt can be specified, asking to create an archival catalogue entry with the given image.
+Using the prompt and images (input folder *images*), one text per image is generated and saved into a *.csv* file (output folder *responses*, currently empty).

 ##### in:

 - prompt string specified in the notebook
 - images in folder *images*

-Images are examples provided by InternVL Chat: https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat/examples
+Currently, images are examples provided by InternVL Chat and do not have any archival context: https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat/examples

 ##### out:

-*responses.csv* in folder *responses* (currently empty)
+- *responses.csv* in folder *responses* (currently empty)